EPSRC CDT in Compound Semiconductor Manufacturing

 Students from outside the EU

 To apply, use the apply box on this page.
-Select ‘Doctor of Philosophy’, 'Full time' and your preferred start date.
-Please note the guidance below before you begin the application process.
+Select ‘Doctor of Philosophy’, 'Full time' and your preferred start date (October 2020).
+The application will state that you are applying for a 4 year PhD in the School of Physics and Astronomy, because this is the ‘home’ School for the CDT Programme.
+Please note the guidance below before you begin the application process

 Please include with your application:

-- a CV detailing education and relevant work experience
+- a CV detailing your education and relevant work experience

-- a detailed personal statement of why you want to study the CDT in Compound Semiconductor Manufacturing 4-year PhD programme and why you are suitable (approximately 500 words)
+- a personal statement telling us your reasons for wanting to study Compound Semiconductor Manufacturing as a 4-year PhD programme and why you are suitable for the CDT (approximately 500 words).

 - BSc Physics (2:1 minimum) OR